-Aurora Energy is committed to helping to make a difference.
+Aurora Energy is helping to make a difference.

-In 2017, we launched our first round of community grants which awarded $30,000 to six projects that helped reduce disadvantage and foster inclusion in Tasmania.
+In 2017, Aurora Energy launched its first round of community grants, awarding $30,000 to six projects that helped to reduce disadvantage and foster inclusion in Tasmania.

-Congratulations to the following Aurora Energy Community Grant: Round One recipients
+Recipients of the Aurora Energy Community Grant: Round 1 are:

 The Zeehan Neighbourhood Centre (ZNC) has been operating in Zeehan for 30 years and provides a variety of services and programs, including Centrelink, seniors programs, community morning teas, children programs, learner driver tests, NILS loans and craft groups.